Was St. Vincent Ferrer a Sedevacantist?

 “The confusion at the time was extreme.
 The “Council” of Pisa in 1409 had intensified it by electing Alexander V as Pope, and so the Christian world was scandalized by the spectacle of three claimants to the Papacy.
 Alexander died ten months later, and Balthazzar Cossa was chosen in his place, taking the name of John XXIII.
 Gregory XII, the legitimate Pontiff, was in exile.
 John XXIII reigned at Rome.
 Benedict XIII, as obstinate as ever, asserted his claims and would not hear of any compromise.
 In November, 1414, John XXIII, compelled by the Emperor Sigismund, had opened the Council of Constance, which solemnly deposed him and demanded the abdication of Gregory XII and Benedict XIII.”

-King Ferdinand of Aragon, who along with St. Vincent recognized Benedict as the true Pope, sent a letter to St. Vincent requesting that he meet with himself and Benedict to discuss the matter.
+King Ferdinand of Aragon who, along with St. Vincent, recognized Benedict as the true Pope, sent a letter to St. Vincent requesting that the two meet with Benedict to discuss the matter.
 St. Vincent had always been Benedict’s most loyal defender, so if anyone could convince him to renounce his claims to the Papacy, it would be him.
-The Saint arrived at Perpignan several months later, where he and the King did all in their might to persuade Benedict to obey the Council and abdicate for the good of the Church, but to no avail.
+The Saint arrived at Perpignan several months later (August 1415), where he and the King did all in their might to persuade Benedict to obey the Council and abdicate for the good of the Church, but to no avail.
 Fr.
 Hogan explains: